brunomaga/brunomaga.github.io/_posts/2018-02-17-Supervised-Learning.md

 ##### Overfitting and Underfitting

-Overfitting is fitting the noise in ad- dition to the signal.
+Overfitting is fitting the noise in addition to the signal.
 Underfitting is not fitting the signal well.
 To reduce overfitting, increasing data *may help*.

 <p align="center">
 <img width="35%" height="35%" src="/assets/2018-Supervised-Learning/overfitting.png"><br/>